 Keep Production Flowing

 3M™ Hot Melt Adhesive 3762 is formulated to grab and seal quickly to meet the demands of high-volume production settings such as packing, woodworking and assembly.
 These features increase the speed of carton closures and provide adhesion to wood, paperboard, corrugated and other fibrous substrates.
-It provides strong shear strength, which means your packages stay sealed and components stay bonded under most conditions.
+It provides strong shear strength and low peel strength, which means your packages stay sealed and components stay bonded under most conditions.

 Economical and Safe